ipr-cnrs/fusioninventory/README.md

       tags: ['role::fusioninventory', 'ipr', inventory']
 ```

-* Install fusioninventory-agent from repository (unavailable in Debian Stretch) :
+* Install fusioninventory-agent from repository (unavailable in Debian Stretch and by default for all other release) :

 ``` yaml
 - hosts: mynode.DOMAIN